abrshtg/alx-low_level_programming/0x01-variables_if_else_while/README.md

 2-print_alphabet.c| a program that prints the alphabet in lowercase, followed by a new line|
 3-print_alphabets.c|a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line and you are only allowed putchar function|
 4-print_alphabt.c|display alphabates except e an q|
+5-print_numbers.c|a program that prints all single digit numbers of base 10 starting from 0, followed by a new line|